 This event is organized within the framework of the Europe for citizens grant and is part of the project EU-MED “Migration through cross-border Exchange and intercultural Dialogue – broadening migration narratives in the Euro-Mediterranean space”

-The conference will be devoted to the themes of migration, sea rescue and the Basque border, with the organizations representatives and scholars Etienne Balibar, Iker Barbero, Dolores Morondo Taramundi and Ignacio Mendiola.
+The conference is devoted to the themes of migration, sea rescue and the Basque border, with the organizations representatives and scholars Etienne Balibar, Iker Barbero, Dolores Morondo Taramundi and Ignacio Mendiola.

-As for the September expo, the event will be preceded by an L&G sailing regatta Hendaye-Pasares-Hendaye organized by AUPH on Sunday October 2 at 1:00PM to look at the border from the perspective of the sea.
+As for the September expo, the event is preceded by an L&G sailing regatta Hendaye-Pasares-Hendaye organized by AUPH on Sunday October 2 at 1:00PM to look at the border from the perspective of the sea.

-It will also be the opportunity to present Caterina Di Fazio’s latest book for Fondazione Feltrinelli (2022) “Acqua come frontiera.
+It is also the opportunity to present Caterina Di Fazio’s latest book for Fondazione Feltrinelli (2022) “Acqua come frontiera.
 Politiche per una nuova cultura della mobilità umana”.